gersteinj/intro-to-programming-18/PITCHME.md

 * If you miss class, it's your responsibility to seek out the help you need to get caught up
 * Don't behave in ways that would require me to invoke Rule 0
 ---
+## Leaving/entering

+* If you arrive late, give me your pass and sit down quietly
+* To go to the bathroom/water fountain, sign out and take bathroom pass.
+Sign in when you return
+* To leave for other things, ask before you go.
+Remember to sign out/sign in
+---
 # Class Supplies and Resources
 ---
 ## What You Need